 Essentially, Odyssey gradually used the friction of the Martian atmosphere to slow itself down.
 That maneuver saves on fuel and overall mission cost.
 This process, which took several weeks, put Odyssey into its final orbit in January.

-More unusually, in 2007 NASA sent out pictures of seven possible caves snapped by Mars Odyssey.
-The find, dubbed the "Seven Sisters", excited researchers because the caves could contain underground hiding spots for life.
-Scientists spotted the caves by mapping unusually warm spots that showed up at night.
-This was courtesy of Odyssey's Thermal Emission Imaging System (THEMIS), which can take pictures in the visual and infrared bands.
+In 2007, NASA sent out pictures of seven possible caves snapped by Mars Odyssey.
+The find, dubbed the "Seven Sisters," excited researchers because the caves could contain underground hiding spots for life.
+Scientists spotted the caves through THEMIS, which saw unusually warm spots that showed up at night.

 Working with other spacecraft

-The spacecraft sometimes teams up with the Mars Reconnaissance Orbiter (which arrived in 2006) to perform work.
+The spacecraft sometimes teams up with other spacecraft to perform work.
 One case was the search for a signal from the Phoenix Mars lander after a cold Martian winter.

 Additionally, Mars Odyssey's high-flying eyes can provide global context for any local findings the rovers scoop up.
 This is especially important for long-term investigations such as Mars Curiosity's search for habitable conditions.
 If Curiosity spots an environment on the ground that could sustain life, Mars Odyssey can search for the same phenomenon from up above.

 Odyssey worked with MAVEN and MRO to examine Comet Siding Spring.
 The comet passed within close reach of Mars in October 2014, providing a unique opportunity for spacecraft in that area to look at the visitor from the outer solar system.